Tandlianwala Tehsil: Climate

 Tandlianwala has a hot desert climate (BWh) in the Köppen-Geiger classification.
 The climate of the area can have extreme temperatures, with a summer maximum temperature of 50 C and a winter minimum temperature of -2 C. The mean maximum and minimum temperature in summer are 39 C and 27 C respectively.
 In winter it peaks at around 17 C and drops to 6 C, on average.

 The summer season starts in April and continues until October.
 May, June and July are the hottest months.
 The winter season starts from November and continues until March.
 December, January and February are the coldest months.
 The average yearly rainfall lies only at about 400 mm and is highly seasonal with approximately half of the yearly rainfall in the two months of July and August.

 Sports

-Tandlianwala has a lot of sports like Cricket, Football and Volley Ball.
+Tandlianwala has a lot of sports like Cricket, Football and Volleyball.
 The boys of Tandlianwala commonly play cricket during the evening in various places, mostly at the grounds of MC High School and in Barlab Hockey Ground also known locally as the Doonga (D ground) Ground.
 Recently a new Cricket stadium is also construed at national standards.

 There is also a hockey stadium under construction, which will be built to the national standard level.